Legends of Chima: Mini movies

-A series of mini movies of extra adventures in the land of Chima were uploaded on the Lego website and YouTube channel.
+A series of mini-movies of extra adventures in the land of Chima were uploaded on the Lego website and YouTube channel.
 A selection of them appeared on special Season 1 Part 1 DVD releases.

 Background and production

 Development

 Legends of Chima was produced by M2Film, an animation studio in Denmark.
 The supervising producer was Ole Holm Christensen.
-Each episode consists of 22 minutes.
-The production involved a team of 300 that were based in various locations including Denmark, Paris, Barcelona, Amsterdam, Vancouver, Los Angeles, Mumbai and Bangkok.
+Each episode is 22 minutes.
+The production involved a team of 300 that were based in various locations including Denmark, Paris, Barcelona, Amsterdam, Vancouver, Los Angeles, Mumbai, and Bangkok.
 Christensen commented, "Our designers, art directors, animators, everyone couldn't wait to sink their teeth into the project.
-Our art team, which is spread out all over the world, created lots of concept art of the series.
+Our art team, which is spread out all over the world, created lots of concept art for the series.
 The goal was to create something special that, at least in our view, was unique and hadn't been seen before on television."
 The artists took their inspiration from a wide variety of sources, including "many different elements of pop culture".
 The demands of the animation required a Maya-based CG pipeline and heavy render farms, with each episode taking about 12 weeks to produce.
 The Chima characters were animated to resemble the shiny plastic surfaces of Lego minifigures, rather than recreating animal fur.

-In 2021, the co-creator of Lego Ninjago Tommy Andreasen revealed unseen concept art for Legends of Chima on Twitter, detailing what the theme could have been had it taken a different path.
-Tommy Andreasen explained, "This is a concept film was made to explain Legends of Chima's ending internally.
-The search for the Fire Wings was intended to be a 6 episode arc which would also have introduced Florax, Flinx's mother, chief botanist of Chima, but plans were revised."
+In 2021, the co-creator of Lego Ninjago Tommy Andreasen revealed unseen concept art for Legends of Chima on Twitter.
+Andreasen explained, "This is a concept film that was made to explain Legends of Chima's ending internally.
+The search for the Fire Wings was intended to be a 6-episode arc which would also have introduced Florax, Flinx's mother, chief botanist of Chima, but plans were revised."